taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 ## The latest additions 🎉

 **Dictionary and IME**
- * [azookey-desktop](https://github.com/ensan-hcl/azookey-desktop) - Japanese Input Method azooKey for Desktop, supporting macOS
- * [fcitx5-hazkey](https://github.com/7ka-hiira/fcitx5-hazkey) - Japanese input method for fcitx5, powered by azooKey engine

-**Python**
- * [Jusho](https://github.com/nagataaaas/Jusho) - Easy wrapper for the postal code data of Japan
+ * [mozcdic-ut-place-names](https://github.com/utuhiro78/mozcdic-ut-place-names) - Mozc UT Place Name Dictionary is a dictionary converted from the Japan Post's ZIP code data for Mozc.
+ * [azookeykanakanjiconverter](https://github.com/ensan-hcl/azookeykanakanjiconverter) - Kana-Kanji Conversion Module written in Swift

 _Updated on Aug 09, 2024_